 Cotton futures are expected to trade sideways to down: Angel Commodities

-According to Angel Commodities, Cotton futures are expected trade sideways to down on reports of good sowing progress, steady physical demand, reports of higher stock levels and normal monsoon forecast.
+According to Angel Commodities, Cotton futures are expected trade sideways to down on reports of good sowing progress, steady physical demand, reports of higher stock levels and normal monsoon forecast may pressurize prices.

 Angel Commodities' report on Cotton

-Cotton futures on MCX improved a little but weigh down on reports of good progress of cotton in north India.
-As per latest data from Agricultural Ministry, cotton is planted in 8.93 lakh hectares as on 19th May, higher by 32% compared to last year acreage for same period.
+Cotton futures on MCX closed lower on Tuesday weighing down on reports of good progress of cotton in north India.
+As per latest data from Agricultural Ministry, cotton is planted in 11.24 lakh hectares (l ha) as on 26th May, higher by 27% compared to last year acreage of 8.84 l ha for same period.

 Outlook

-Cotton futures are expected trade sideways to down on reports of good sowing progress, steady physical demand, reports of higher stock levels and normal monsoon forecast.
-There is an anticipation of higher sowing acreage in the country.
-Lower exports prospects in coming months keeping prices under pressure.
+Cotton futures are expected trade sideways to down on reports of good sowing progress, steady physical demand, reports of higher stock levels and normal monsoon forecast may pressurize prices.

 For all commodities report, click here